ragpi/ragpi/README.md

 ### API Endpoints

-Ragpi provides a RESTful API for interacting with the AI assistant and managing source synchronization tasks.
+Ragpi provides a RESTful API for interacting with the AI assistant and managing sources.
 The following endpoints are available:

 - **/sources**: Manage and configure sources with connectors.
 - **/chat**: Interact with the AI assistant using configured sources.